yosefmou/yosefmou/README.md

 - 👋 Hi, I’m @yosefmou
-- 👀 I’m interested in Programming, Cybersecurity,
+- 👀 I’m interested in Programming and Cybersecurity
-- 🔬 Passionate about clean code and about the people I work with.
+- 🔬 Passionate about clean code and about the people I work with
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me yosefnigm@gmail.com